The Fed Just Raised Its Rate Again. When Will It Start To Hurt Consumers?

 The Fed raised the benchmark borrowing rate to a range of 2 percent to 2.25 percent, the third hike this year.

-In its announcement, the Fed said: the labor market "has continued to strengthen and ... economic activity has been rising at a strong rate.
+In its announcement, the Fed said: The labor market "has continued to strengthen and ... economic activity has been rising at a strong rate.
 Job gains have been strong, on average, in recent months, and the unemployment rate has stayed low."

 Loading...